YarikQA/Test_task_for_Tensor/README.md

 # Test_task_for_Tensor
-Some autotest for yandex (Selenium, Pytest)
+Some autotest for yandex (Selenium, Pytest). /n
 Did this with PageObject pattern